Feeds:

 After the 1968 season, the Cardinals went on an exhibition tour of Japan.
 Carlton primarily had been using a fastball and a curve in the National League.
 He wanted to develop a third pitch and decided to use the games against the Japanese teams to test a slider.

 Carlton struck out Japanese home run king Sadaharu Oh on a slider.
-Confident in his ability to throw the pitch, Carlton informed Cardinals pitching coach Billy Muffett at spring training camp in February 1969 he intended to add the slider to his mix.
+Confident in his ability to throw the pitch, Carlton informed Cardinals pitching coach Billy Muffett at 1969 spring training that he intended to add the slider to his mix.

 “Billy said he wanted to think about it,” Carlton said.
 “The slider puts more strain on your arm than a fastball or a curve.”